bdeleasa/lazy-loading/README.txt

 This plugin can be installed the same as every other Wordpress plugin:

-1. Upload the `lazy-loading-images` folder to the `/wp-content/plugins/` directory.
+1. Upload the `lazy-loading` folder to the `/wp-content/plugins/` directory.
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. That's it! :)